OriolFiblaSancho/font_picker/README.md

 # Font Picker

 Font Picker is a simple JavaScript project that allows users to preview and select different fonts for their web projects.
+Fonts are picked in base of how good they are to code/design websites.

+PD: There are a few fonts: Monocraft, comic sans, etc. That are there just for fun

 ## Features